-Learn how to paint a detailed bunny rabbit on a long 10 x 20 canvas.
-This tutorial also demonstrates how to paint various different flowers, leaves and grass.
+Learn how to create a rabbit painting.
+This tutorial will show you how to paint a detailed bunny rabbit on a long 10 x 20 canvas.
+You’ll also be learning techniques for how to paint simple flowers and grass in the background.

 This is a very detailed painting that may require multiple painting sessions!
 The video tutorial is nearly an hour long, which means the actual painting could take over two hours.